Mitch McConnell Walks Back Claim That Barack Obama Left No Gameplan For Pandemic: ‘I Clearly Made A Mistake’

-Mitch McConnell is taking back a claim that the Barack Obama’s administration left no gameplan for how to deal with a pandemic, noting that reports have proven that there was indeed a plan in place for how to deal with a deadly outbreak.
+Mitch McConnell is taking back a claim that the Barack Obama’s administration left no gameplan for how to deal with a pandemic, days after members of the Obama administration pointed out that they left a 69-page detailed plan that some claim Donald Trump’s White House ignored.

 The Senate majority leader had said earlier in the week during a Donald Trump campaign event with Lara Trump that Obama was not prepared for the possibility of an outbreak like the current coronavirus.
 After chiding Obama for his private criticism of Trump on the handling of the coronavirus, McConnell went on to say that they did not leave the Trump administration with anything to prepare for it.